THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 - Drawing conclusions to enhance the creation of high quality and effective treatment and management protocols

-Who can apply: This module is designed for equine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands on experience in the field of equine osteopathic medicine.
+This module is designed for equine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands on experience in the field of equine osteopathic medicine.
 Proof of prior experience and education is essential.
-AOI Equine Diploma students get automatic access.
+AOI Equine Functional Osteopathic Diploma graduates get automatic access.

 All applicants must have:

 - A solid foundation of musculoskeletal and biomechanical knowledge of the equine model;

 - Qualifications and experience in animal osteopathy to at academic level;

 - A well-versed background in equine anatomy and neuro-anatomy;

 - A solid equine musculoskeletal assessment process (which includes joint and soft tissue testing)

 - Knowledge of adjustments/mobilisation and Balanced Ligamentous Tension/Balance Tissue Tension and Myofascial styles of treatment related to the equine patient;

 - An ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the equine patient,